maziac/DeZog/documentation/zx81/zx81-zsim.md

 The logging of the line (e.g. `1030 IF L=25 THEN LET L=26 [L=1]`) happens **before** the line is executed.
 In brackets [...] you find the used variables **before** the line is executed.
 If a variable is changed it will **appear** after the BASIC line prefixed by a "Changed:".
 E.g. see line 1135 above.
-When the line is entered N exists alread and contains the value 15.
+When the line is entered N exists already and contains the value 15.
 After the FOR-LOOP has been executed the first time, N becomes 0.

 Notes: